VigneshVSV/hololinked/doc/source/development_notes.rst

 |module-highlighted| is fundamentally a Object Oriented ZeroMQ RPC with control over which attributes, methods
 and events are exposed on the network.
 Nevertheless, a non-trivial support for HTTP exists in an attempt to cast atleast certain aspects of instrumentation control & data-acquisition for web development practices, without having to explicitly implement a HTTP server.
-The following is possible with this package with significantly lesser code:
+The following is possible with significantly lesser code:

-* |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for each method, parameter and event
+* |module-highlighted| gives the freedom to choose the HTTP request method & end-point URL desirable for each method, parameter/attribute and event
-* All HTTP requests will be queued and executed serially by the RPC server unless threaded or made async manually by the programmer
+* All HTTP requests will be automatically queued and executed serially by the RPC server unless threaded or made async by the developer
-* Verb like URLs may be used for methods (acts like HTTP-RPC although ZeroMQ mediates this) & noun-like URLs are may be used for parameters and events.
-* web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast all resources to REST-like while leaving the RPC details to the package.
-* Events pushed by the object will be automatically tunneled as HTTP server sent events.
 * JSON serialization-deserialization overheads while tunneling HTTP requests through the RPC server
-  are controlloable and kept to a minimum.
+  are reduced to a minimum.
+* web request handlers may be modified to change headers, authentication etc. or add additional endpoints which may cast resources to REST-like while leaving the RPC details to the package
+* Events pushed by the object will be automatically tunneled as HTTP server sent events

 One uses exposed object members as follows:

-* parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data.
+* parameters can be used to model settings of instrumentation (both hardware and software-only), general class/instance attributes, hold captured & computed data
 * methods can be used to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
 * events can be used to push measured data, create alerts/alarms, inform availability of certain type of data etc.
+* Verb like URLs may be used for methods (acts like HTTP-RPC although ZeroMQ mediates this) & noun-like URLs are may be used for parameters and events.

 HTTP request methods may be mapped as follows: